LambdaSchool/webapi-i-guided-solution/README-lesson-plan.md

 ## Project Setup

-The [starter code](https://github.com/LambdaSchool/node-api1-guided) for this project is configured to run the server by typing `npm run server`.
-The server will restart automatically on changes.
+The [starter code](https://github.com/LambdaSchool/node-api1-guided) for this project contains the modules necessary for the project but no `package.json`:

+- `api/dog-model.js` exposes asyncronous data access functions
+- `api/server.js` contains the endpoints and exposes the express app
+- `index.js` imports the express app and starts it

-Data for the API will be stored in memory using an array.
+Data for the API is stored in memory using an array.

 ## Introduce Node and Express